 The goals of cleft lip repair are to:

 If the cleft lip is wide, special procedures like lip adhesion or nasal alveolar molding (NAM) might help bring the parts of the lip closer together and improve the shape of the nose before the cleft lip repair.
-Cleft lip repair usually leaves a small scar under the nose.
+Cleft lip surgery usually leaves a small scar under the nose in place of the cleft.

 Cleft lip repair and other surgeries to help kids born with a cleft lip have greatly improved in recent years.
 Most kids who undergo them have very good results.
 There are risks with any surgery, though, so call the doctor if your child: